entando/entando-docs/vuepress/docs/custom-resources/custom-resources.md

 ## Overview

+Amongst the many features it offers, Kubernetes also comes with a REST API that for dozens of different resources types.
-Kubernetes comes with full CRUD support for its dozens of resource types.
-We typically format the resources in YAML or JSON and use commandline tools such as `kubectl` or `oc` to manage them.
-Each of these resources have a clearly define structure that is well documented in the [Kubernetes API](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/) .
+Generally these API off full Create/Retrieve/Update/Delete (CRUD) access to each of the resource types.
+We typically format these resources in YAML or JSON and use commandline tools such as `kubectl` or `oc` to manage them.
+Each of these resources has a clearly defined structure that is well documented in the [Kubernetes API](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/) .
-Kubernetes  also allows clients to subscribe to events generated as these resources get updated, and has very strong role based access control (RBAC) support on all resources.
+Kubernetes  also allows clients to subscribe to events generated as these resources get updated.
+These subscriptions are called 'watches' and allow clients to be notified whenever the state of a resource changes.
+Kubernetes also enforces very strong role based access control (RBAC) support on all resources, with permissions down to the level of granularity of operation (Create/Retrieve/Update/Delete/Watch) per resource.

-The basic architecture for Kubernetes worked so well for the developers of Kuberentes that they decided to also make it available to third  party developers.
-Kubernets now offers a mechanism to allow 3rd parties to provide its own custom resource types that still leverage the CRUD support, event subscriptions and RBAC provided by Kubernetes out of the box.
+The basic architecture for Kubernetes worked so well for the developers of Kubernetes that they decided to also make it available to third  party developers.
+Kubernetes now offers a mechanism to allow 3rd parties to provide its own custom resource types that still leverage the CRUD support, event subscriptions and RBAC provided by Kubernetes out of the box.
 This mechanism is referred to as Custom Resources.